covarep/covarep/README.txt

                     http://covarep.github.io/covarep

-Covarep is an open-source repository of advanced speech processing algorithms and stored in a GitHub project (https://github.com/covarep/covarep) where researchers in speech processing can store original implementations of published algorithms.
+Covarep is an open-source repository of advanced speech processing algorithms and is stored as a GitHub project (https://github.com/covarep/covarep) where researchers in speech processing can store original implementations of published algorithms.

 Over the past few decades a vast array of advanced speech processing algorithms